dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 ---
 title: .NET Aspire networking overview
-description: Learn how .NET Aspire handles networking and service bindings, and how you can use them in your app code. ms.date: 01/04/2024
+description: Learn how .NET Aspire handles networking and service bindings, and how you can use them in your app code. ms.date: 01/08/2024
 ---

 # Networking in .NET Aspire

 One of the advantages of developing with .NET Aspire is that it enables you to develop, test, and debug cloud-native apps locally.
-Networking is a key aspect of .NET Aspire, as it allows your apps to communicate with each other and with external services.
-In this article, you will learn how .NET Aspire handles networking in different scenarios and environments.
+Inner-loop networking is a key aspect of .NET Aspire, that allows your apps to communicate with each other in your development environment.
+In this article, you learn how .NET Aspire handles networking in different scenarios and environments.

 ## Networking in the inner loop